📝 Post Summary

-Cheltenham Festival features some of the biggest races of the year on the last day of the festival!
-With distance races, hurdle races and the prestigious Gold Cup, the last day of the Cheltenham Festival comes with some of the best and most exhilarating races of the year!
+Cheltenham Festival features some of the biggest races of the year, some of which are reserved for Day 4, the last day of the festival!
+With distance races, hurdle races and the prestigious Gold Cup, the last day of the Cheltenham Festival comes with some of the best and most exhilarating races of the year.
 Here at OddsMonkey, we are going to look through all of the different races that are due to take place on the fourth day of the Cheltenham Festival.
-For every race, we will look at the favourites and any other decent picks, the time of the race, the past winner of the race and other facts such as the number of obstacles in each event!
+For each race, we will review the favourites and other strong picks, the race time, the past winner, and other key factors such as the number of obstacles in each event.

 Cheltenham Festival Day 4 Overview

-With this being the last day of the event, the fourth day of the Cheltenham Festival is set to take place on Friday, the 14th of March.
-The focus throughout the day will be on the Cheltenham Gold Cup, which is not only the premier race of the day but of the entire festival!
-With this race being the main focus, the entire day is named after the race, with the day being named Gold Cup Friday.
+With this being the last day of the event, the fourth day of the Cheltenham Festival is set to take place on Friday, the 13th of March.
+The focus throughout the day will be on the Cheltenham Gold Cup, which is not only the premier race of the day but also of the entire festival.
+With this race as the main focus, the entire day is named Gold Cup Friday.
 Just like all of the other days throughout the Cheltenham Festival, there are seven races that take place across the course of the day, with the most important event taking place at 16:00 (GMT), which is the Gold Cup.
 Here, you can find all of the different races which are set to take place on the Friday of the Cheltenham Festival:

 With all these different races taking place across the last day, bettors will already be placing and planning their bets for the festival.
 If you have not placed yours yet, make sure to check out our Cheltenham Festival betting offers guide to find the very best promotions!